Carnosaur (novel)

 Carnosaur (1984) is a horror novel written by Australian author John Brosnan, under the pseudonym of Harry Adam Knight.
 A film adaptation was made in 1993 by Adam Simon.

 The novel bears several similarities to Michael Crichton's Jurassic Park, though Carnosaur preceded the latter work by six years.
+Brosnan wrote that he first became interested in writing a novel on dinosaurs in 1983, when a film journalist colleague of his returned from Hollywood and told him that dinosaur films would be an upcoming fad.
+Brosnan sent his manuscript to Star Books and it was published in 1984.
+Brosnan was disappointed that the predicted boom in dinosaur films never occurred, and the novel received little attention in the UK.
+The novel was first published in the United States in 1989 by Bart Books, though with little success.

 Brosnan feared that the public would have thought that his Gollancz reissue of Carnosaur would have been seen as a plagiarism to Jurassic Park.
-He admitted he liked the scene in the Crichton novel film adaption involving dinosaurs rampaging through a museum, as it bore direct similarities to an incident featured in Carnosaur.
+He admitted he liked the scene in the Crichton novel film adaptation involving dinosaurs rampaging through a museum, as it bore direct similarities to an incident featured in Carnosaur.
+Although Brosnan disliked Roger Corman's film adaptation of the novel, he nonetheless credited it with having raised greater awareness of his original story.

 Plot

 Set in the rural village of Warchester near Cambridgeshire, England, the novel opens at a chicken farm which is attacked one night by a mysterious creature, leaving both the farmer and his wife dead.
 A story circulates that the killer was a Siberian tiger that had escaped the private zoo of an eccentric lord named Darren Penward.
 A reporter named David Pascal investigates the carnage, and notices that the blood-stained room where the attack occurred has been thoroughly cleansed in a seeming attempt at covering the killer's footprints.
 A few days later, the creature attacks a stable, killing a horse, the keeper, and her daughter, leaving one survivor, an eight-year-old boy.
 Pascal arrives at the scene, only to find Penward's men already there, towing a concealed animal with a helicopter.
 Pascal interviews the boy, who reveals that the killer was not a tiger, but in fact a dinosaur.
 After unsuccessfully trying to interview Penward's men, Pascal moves on and begins a sexual relationship with Penward's nymphomaniac wife, who eventually takes him into her private quarters.